February is the month of love. Or so commercial advertising tells us.

 It’s also a time when couples become engaged.
 Valentine’s Day is one of the popular holidays when that life-changing question is popped.

-How much money should you spend on your wedding?
+How much should you spend on your wedding?

 Some families are expected to have big weddings – due to their family history and status.
 For these families, they have the financial resources to be extravagant.

-Others who dream of the fairytale wedding need to make hard decisions on how much they spend on their wedding.
-They struggle with do I spend $50,000 on a one-day event or do I scale it back and spend less money.
+Others who dream of a fairytale wedding need to make hard decisions on how much they spend on their wedding.

 Think of financial decisions as choices with a domino effect.
 One decision will impact other decisions.